 - Following project instructions and taking notes

-If during class you are observed taking a phone call, checking email, texting, facebook or the like, or working on other projects, the full 20% will be deducted from your grade.
-No warnings or second chances will be given.
+If during class you are repeatedly observed taking phone calls, texting, checking email, social media, working on other projects, or talking, the full 20% will be deducted from your grade.

 Each student will present his/her work for critique for weekly review using design vocabulary.
 The critique is a neutral dialog.
 Students will present their work and discuss the strengths and weaknesses, expressing what works and what doesn’t work in relation to the assignment guidelines.
 Peer responses will be given.
-No personal likes or dislikes are discussed without specific reference to design terminology.
+Personal likes or dislikes should be discussed with specific reference to design terminology.

 Students in groups of three may present an assigned and researched principle or element.
 For example: one group may research and present Balance.
-In preparation, students will use library resources, books, magazines, online references such as ArtStor and write and present a formal lecture on the topic to the class.
+In preparation, students will use library resources, books, magazines, online references and write and present a formal lecture on the topic to the class.

-There will be between 5-8 major Projects and several weekly in-class and take-home Experiments.
+There will be between 5-6 major Projects and several weekly in-class and take-home experiments.
 Only projects that strictly adhere to documented instructions and are presented in a clean, professional manner will be accepted for credit.
 Projects will be collected or critiqued at the beginning of each class.

-Each student will document their work on the class blog and should demonstrate the Design Process Phases 1-4:
+Each student will document their work on the class blog and should demonstrate:

 Phase 4: Deliver: Professional verbal, written, and visual presentation; critical reflection

-Blog posts will be used for documenting and sharing your design process throughout the course and your ePortfolio will be used to present your final finished work.
+Blog posts will be used for documenting and sharing your design process throughout the course.
 Posts documenting your research, inspirations, experiments, thumbnails, field trips, final work, assessments, and peer critiques will serve as a record of the effort and dedication you demonstrate throughout the semester.